 Hester’s Bottoms also rents out golf carts – which it seems like everyone had – plus kayaks, canoes, and paddleboards.
 You can also fish and ride bikes around the campground.

-Being that the campground is right on the lake, the biggest activity is to get out on the water.
-I have a couple paddleboards and this is what we did most of the time we were there.
-The water wasn’t cold and we had so much fun paddling all around the river.
+Because the campground is right on the lake, the biggest activity is to get out on the water.
+I have a couple paddleboards, and this is what we did most of the time we were there.
+The water wasn’t cold, and we had so much fun paddling around the river.
 For the most part, the water was pretty calm.
-Sometimes the wind whipped up but it didn’t last long.
+Sometimes the wind whipped up, but it didn’t last long.
 We saw a lot of people with boats and water toys there as well.
-I thought our site had direct access to the water but it did not, unfortunately.
-We had to walk across the road and through some weeds to put in the paddleboards.

-My kids swam a lot at the sandy beach and dock plus wherever we were able to pull the paddleboards onto the shores of the river.
+My kids swam a lot at the sandy beach and near the dock, plus wherever we were able to pull the paddleboards onto the shores of the river.
 I was so surprised at the lack of motorboats on the lake and river.
 It was a holiday weekend but so quiet compared to some of the other lakes in the Upstate I usually go to like Lake Keowee or Jocassee.
 It was a pleasant surprise and made me feel more comfortable on our paddleboards.

 Hester’s Bottoms isn’t close to any major town or shopping area.
 This means that if you forgot something, you’ll have to use the general store.
 This isn’t a bad thing.
 However, while the general store has a lot, it doesn’t have everything (for example, I needed a screw for my paddleboard fin and they didn’t have it).
 The nearest Walmart is about 35 minutes away.
 Home Depot and Lowes are 40 minutes away.
 Bring what you need!

-If you want a site with direct water access and are unsure about the location, call and ask.
-I wish I would have done that ahead of time but overall, we had such an amazing experience so it wasn’t a huge deal.
-Also, I was so pleased that our site had plenty of shade given that it was pretty hot.
+I was so pleased that our site had plenty of shade given that it was pretty hot.
 Some of the other tent sites I was eyeing with direct water access were out in the full sun all day long, which I’m sure made for a hot tent.
 I definitely have my eye on some shaded water sites for our next visit!

 Booking your trip is easy through the website where you can search for dates based on the number of people in your party.

-The campground is open all year round and has a three-day minimum booking policy from May 15 – September 15.
+The campground is open all year round and has a three-day minimum booking policy from March – November.

 Hester’s Bottoms